Skip to Content

 If your counters are sparkling and uncluttered, your kitchen is giving a standing ovation to anyone who walks in.

 But if not, don’t you worry.
-I’m here to share my top 14 kitchen counter organization tips to spark a little joy and functionality in your culinary haven.
+I’m here to share my top 15 kitchen counter organization tips to spark a little joy and functionality in your culinary haven.

 Ideas to Organize the Countertops

+Then go ahead and do a full wipe-down.
 Let’s commit to keeping our counters not just clean, but welcoming and warm.

 2. Trick Your Eyes